Space tourism won't be affordable for the masses any time soon - Local News 8

 The first space tourist was US millionaire Dennis Tito, who paid Russia $20 million in 2001 to fly him to and from the International Space Station.
 He is the first of seven travelers to date who have paid millions to fly in space.

 Although the price tag was far more expensive than the $250,000 tickets Branson is now selling, Tito stayed in orbit for eight days.
-So on a per-minute basis it was much cheaper, since Virgin Galactic passengers will only be weightless in space for three to five minutes.
+So on a per-minute basis it was much cheaper, since Virgin Galactic and Blue Origin passengers will only be weightless in space for three to five minutes.

 The-CNN-Wire